Phaeoclavulina murrillii: Taxonomy

 It was first found in 1904 by William Alphonso Murrill.
-Originally, it was coined as Clavaria murrilli by William Chambers Coker.
+Originally, it was described as Clavaria murrilli by William Chambers Coker.
 Later it was moved to Ramaria by Edred John Henry Corner.

 Description

 Fruit body

 The fruit body may be growing singularly or in scattered groups on the ground in humus in broadleaf or mixed broadleaf and conifer forests from June through October.
 Fruiting has additionally been reported as occurring in low nutrient areas within meadows.
-The size ranges from 4-12 centimeters high that are coral-like in appearance with many branches and arising from a rounded, central stalk.
+The size ranges from 4–12 centimeters high that are coral-like in appearance with many branches and arising from a rounded, central stalk.
 Much of the lower portion of the fruitbody and the stipe have white threads that stain pinkish, and these threads can be observed on dry specimens too.
 The branches are rounded and described as a "dull brownish pink to pale rusty brown, darkening when bruised", and are fibrous-tough and twisted and divided.
 The branch tips can be pointed or blunt, and are white at first, becoming "golden-yellow to orange" and turning more brown with age.